 The departmental distribution of respondents highlights the functional areas most involved in inventory management at MSD.
 Out of the 118 respondents, 42 (35.6%) were from the Warehouse department, 10 (8.5%) from Procurement, 10 (8.5%) from Accounts, 29 (24.6%) from Stock Verification, and 27 (22.9%) from Quality Assurance.
 The dominance of warehouse staff reflects the central role of warehousing in inventory management.
 These staff members directly engage with stock handling, monitoring, and distribution, making their input vital in assessing the practical effectiveness of DIMS.

-Table 1: Demographic Characteristics of Respondents
+Table 1.
+Demographic Characteristics of Respondents